eeeps/exif-intrinsic-sizing-explainer/README.md

 />
 ```

-Let's say this request goes out from [a 2.6x device](https://vizdevices.yesviz.com/devices/google-pixel2/), with the following hint:
+Let’s say this request goes out from [a 2.6x device](https://vizdevices.yesviz.com/devices/google-pixel2/), with the following hint:

 ```
 DPR: 2.6